lumirelle/lumirelle.me/pages/posts/manual/ts-advanced-grammar-manual.md

     return x + y
   }
 }

+// One signature with one overload, totally two definitions. console.log(fn)
+//          ^?

+// ...
 ```

 Notice that, the overload function signatures should compatible with the implementation, or you will get an error: